mindmotivate/multicloudclass/aws-vpc-tutorial.md

 Firstly, Check to see how many AV’s you have in your region!
 Do your due diligence here!
 The zone selection if of the upmpost importance.
 Please consider the following:
-•	N. Virgina has 3 regions
+•	N. Virgina has 3 regions<br>
-•	California does not have an “a” ZONE
+•	California does not have an “a” ZONE<br>
-•	In Sao Paulo AV “b” is not available (even though it is displayed on the site)
+•	In Sao Paulo AV “b” is not available (even though it is displayed on the site)<br>
-•	Some regulations require 4 AZ’s you must clarify with your company before proceeding
+•	Some regulations require 4 AZ’s you must clarify with your company before proceeding<br>
-•	If you have a domain registration or get a security cert. for your domain, you need to be in N. Virginia region (regardless if your global)
+•	If you have a domain registration or get a security cert. for your domain, you need to be in N. Virginia region (regardless if your global)<br>
-*You need to understand which regions have which services available
+*You need to understand which regions have which services available<br>

-In our tutorial we will choose the following:
+In our tutorial we will choose the following:<br>
-•	We will choose the following number of Availability Zones: 3
+•	We will choose the following number of Availability Zones: 3<br>
-•	We will choose the following number of Pubic Subnets: 3
+•	We will choose the following number of Pubic Subnets: 3<br>
-•	We will choose the following number of Private Subnets: 3 Your screen should look similar to this:
+•	We will choose the following number of Private Subnets: 3<br>
+Your screen should look similar to this:<br>